Carlos Padilla (footballer)

-Carlos Antonio Padilla Velásquez (17 January 1934 – 6 January 2014) was a Honduran footballer and manager who has the record of winning most titles as coach in the Honduran football league.
+Carlos Antonio Padilla Velásquez (17 January 1934 – 6 January 2014) was a Honduran footballer and manager who has the record of winning the most titles as coach in the Honduran football league.

 Managerial career

 Nicknamed el Zorro, Padilla managed F.C.
 Motagua for a record 141 matches from 19 July 1970 to 18 May 1975 (1,764 days).

 He is the only manager in Honduran league history to win titles with four different sides.